A Day in the Life

 • You might also support creative projects or routines that promote personal growth, mindfulness, or organization—especially if you have interest or skills in these areas.

-• These tasks aren’t needed daily, but they’re incredibly helpful—especially when covered by someone who’s already familiar with other aspects of my care
+• These tasks aren’t needed daily, and they’re shared across the team.
+But when covered by someone already familiar with other parts of my care, they make a big difference in keeping things smooth, comfortable, and well-organized.